NEAR (blockchain platform)

 NEAR is a public blockchain platform that uses a proof-of-stake consensus mechanism and provides smart-contract functionality.
 Its native cryptocurrency is NEAR.
 It was founded in 2018 by Illia Polosukhin and Alexander Skidanov, with mainnet launching in 2020.

-Designed to maintain decentralized applications and high-throughput transactions through a sharded architecture, NEAR gained traction as an alternative to Ethereum and other layer-one blockchain networks.
+NEAR was designed with a sharded architecture for decentralized applications and high-throughput transactions, intended to serve as an alternative to Ethereum and other layer-one blockchain networks.